benoitthore/Enamel/EnamelKotlin/src/main/java/com/thorebenoit/enamel/kotlin/geometry/layout/README.md

 # Goal
 Create a algorithmical way of building layouts following these guidelines:
 - Cross platform with an Android and Desktop implementation
+- Close to english using the power of a Kotlin DSL
 - Supports transition using animations
 - Can easily be extended (focused on composition and layering the API)
 - Hot reload (by sending a new layout and applying transition)